Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip

+In this study, we propose an end-to-end system for the comprehensive diagnosis of adult DDH using anteroposterior view pelvic radiographs.
+Specifically, we developed a keypoint detection model based on the Mask-RCNN architecture to detect 8 keypoints on each pelvic radiograph.
+Subsequently, the CE, T\"onnis, and Sharp angles are automatically measured according to the detected keypoints and their clinical definitions.
+To provide a more robust diagnosis, we introduced a new data-driven scoring system that integrates these angle measurements for a comprehensive assessment of DDH.
+Figure~\ref{fig:1} illustrates an example of the visualized results generated by our system, showing a diagnosis of ``DDH present" in the right hip and ``DDH absent" in the left hip.

-The remainder of this paper is organized as follows.
-Section II reviews research on keypoint detection using deep learning and its application to pelvic radiographs.
-Section II also summarizes the primary contributions of this study.
-Section III introduces the methods used in this study, while Section IV presents the results.
-Section V provides a discussion, while Section VI presents the conclusions.
+The remainder of this paper is organized as follows: Section II details the methods used in this study, including data collection, the keypoint detection model, the data-driven scoring system, as well as evaluation metrics.
+Section III presents the experimental results.
+Section IV discusses the findings, and Section V concludes the study.